kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/model_inference/README.md

   `options.reuse_existing_graphs: false` to force regeneration.
 - **Selecting a specific checkpoint** – set `paths.checkpoint` to an absolute `.ckpt` path.
 You should also set `paths.training_root` to the folder containing that run so logs resolve correctly.
+If you add manual `edge_schema`/`topology_schema` overrides, inference compares them against the checkpoint’s embedded metadata and fails fast if they disagree, which prevents long builder runs with mismatched configs.
 - **Inspecting metadata without running inference** – use `./run_model_inference.sh --config ... --dump-metadata` to print the checkpoint schema and exit.